 Today we want to take a look at some of the most common iPad Pro, iPad Air, iPad mini and iPad problems and show you how to fix them.

-Apple’s iOS 9 update is far more stable than iOS 8 and iOS 7 were at this point but iPad users continue to struggle with problems including abnormal battery drain, issues with Wi-Fi and Bluetooth, problems with AirDrop, and more.
+Apple’s released a number of iOS 10 updates but iPad users continue to struggle with problems including abnormal battery drain, issues with Wi-Fi and Bluetooth, problems with AirDrop, and more.

-The company’s upcoming iOS 9 updates should fix some of these issues but we expect some to continue to linger after the final iOS 9 update rolls out.
+The company’s iOS 10.3 update fix some of these issues but we expect some to linger in the months ahead.

-With that in mind, we want to share some fixes for common iPad problems affecting iPad Air, iPad mini and iPad Retina owners.
-These fixes should work on iOS 7, iOS 8 or iOS 9 including Apple’s iOS 9.2 update.
+With that in mind, we want to share some fixes for common iPad problems affecting iPad Pro, iPad Air, iPad mini and iPad Retina owners.
+Most of these fixes should work on iOS 7, iOS 8, iOS 9 as well.

 How to Fix iPad Battery Life Problems

 Battery life issues continue to plague many iPad users.
 And while it’s easy to blame Apple and its iOS update for your issues, there’s a chance that it’s a third-party application or your bad habits causing the problems.

 There are a number of things you can try if your iPad starts exhibiting heavy battery drain out of nowhere or if you start experiencing issues after you upgrade to a new version of iOS.